AQA-systems/aqa-core/README.md

 </p>

-# AQA — Autonomous Query Assistant
+# AQA — Autonomous Quantum Assistant

 AQA is a cockpit-integrated voice intelligence system designed to operate as an autonomous assistant.
 Unlike chatbots or generic AI agents, AQA is mission-oriented, embedded, and focused on situational awareness.